 However, it wasn’t an easy decision for me.
 While I had been thinking about it for a long time, there was a part of my that was utterly scared of doing it.

 My fears were paralyzing me.

 I had plenty of fears.
-First and foremost, I was scared of loosing everything.
-I envisioned myself getting into debt, unable to pay the bills, loosing my house…
+First and foremost, I was scared of losing everything.
+I envisioned myself getting into debt, unable to pay the bills, losing my house…

 That was related with the fear of not being able to find customers, or not being good enough to get them.